Operation: Düsseldorf

 The weather on leaving England was fine with showers, over the Dutch coast broken cloud, which increased as the target was approached.
 Düsseldorf was covered in 10/10 cloud at various heights.

 Stirling EH876 was intercepted and shot down by the Luftwaffe ace Fw.
-Heinz Vinke (3) of 11./NJG1 at 02:27 hors with combat taking place at 2,900 metres over the North Sea west of Alkmaar.
-All but one of the crews bodies were never recovered.
-The rear gunners body was recovered - washed ashore onto the Island of Texel.
+Heinz Vinke of 11./NJG1 at 02:27 hrs with combat taking place at 2,900 metres over the North Sea west of Alkmaar.
+Only Fg Off.
+O'Connell's body was recovered which was washed ashore onto the Island of Texel.

-(3) 23 year old, Ofw.
-Heinz Vinke went missing on the 26th February 1944 some 15 km. north west of Dunkirk after being shot down by two typhoons from 198 Squadron (Fl/Lt.
-Cheval L'Allemand and F/O. George Hardy) Born 22nd May 1920 - Luftwaffe night fighter ace and recipient of the Knight's Cross of the Iron Cross with Oak Leaves during World War II.
+23 year old, Ofw.
+Heinz Vinke went missing on the 26th February 1944 some 15 km. north west of Dunkirk after being shot down by two typhoons from 198 Squadron (Flt Lt.
+Cheval L'Allemand and Fg Off.
+George Hardy) Born 22nd May 1920 - Luftwaffe night fighter ace and recipient of the Knight's Cross of the Iron Cross with Oak Leaves during World War II.
 The Knight's Cross of the Iron Cross and its higher grade Oak Leaves was awarded to recognise extreme battlefield bravery or successful military leadership.
 (Information and photographs courtesy of the Kracker Archives published on this website)

 Burial details:

-P/O. Gordon William Young DFC.
+Plt Off.
+Gordon William Young DFC.
 Runnymede Memorial.
 Panel 179.
-Son of William Grant Young and Mary Young, brother of Helen all of 7 Westmorland Avenue, Toronto, Ontario, Canada.
+Born on the 23rd October 1917 in Ontario.
+Son of William Grant and Mary (née Henderson) Young (His father predeceased him in April 1920), brother of Helen all of 7 Westmorland Avenue, Toronto, Ontario, Canada.

 Sgt.
 William Harry Bryant.
 Runnymede Memorial.
 Panel 144.
 Son of William and Emily Bryant and husband of Ada Miriam Bryant, of Chesham, Buckinghamshire, England.

-W/O.II.
+WO2.
 Ernest Sinclair Pollon.
 Runnymede Memorial.
 Panel 180.
-Son of Mabel Pollon, of Dauphin, Manitoba, Canada.
+Born on the 20th June 1920 in Dauphin, Manitoba.
+Son of John Arthur and Mabel (née Miller) Pollon, of Dauphin, Manitoba, Canada.

 At the going down of the sun, and in the morning we will remember